p4lang/PI/proto/docs/arbitration.md

 - Enforce the validity (access control) of P4Runtime requests based on the role config

-To keep the protocol simple and extensible, `config` is defined as a `protobuf.Any`, and concerete defintions are currently outside the scope of P4Runtime.
+To keep the protocol simple and extensible, `config` is defined as a `protobuf.Any`, and concerete definitions are currently outside the scope of P4Runtime.

 ### *Default* Role
 To simplify for use-cases where multiple roles are not needed, the client can leave the